lucascurti/angular-cheatsheet/docs/forms.md

 !!! note ""
     Internally, Angular creates `FormControl` instances and registers them with an `NgForm` directive that Angular attached to the `<form>` tag.
 Each `FormControl` is registered under the name you assigned to the `name` attribute.

+### ngValue

+If your option values are simple strings, you can bind to the normal `value` property on the option.
+If your option values happen to be objects (and you'd like to save the selection in your form as an object), use `ngValue` instead:

 ### ngModelGroup

 Creates and binds a `FormGroup` instance to a DOM element.